sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/configuration.md

       - '~/path/on/host/.ssh:/home/sourcegraph/.ssh'
 ```

-> WARNING: The permission of your SSH / Git configuration must be set to be readable by the user in the `gitserver` container.
+> WARNING: The permissions on your SSH / Git configuration must be set to be readable by the user in the `gitserver` container.
 For example, run `chmod -v -R 600 ~/path/to/.ssh` in the folder on the host machine.

 #### Git HTTP(S) authentication